 I received a bachelor’s degree in journalism from the University of Georgia in 1998.
-After working on local newspapers and small magazines, I joined the Guardian from 2000 to 2006, working in a variety of editing roles, including deputy letters editor.
+After working on local newspapers and small magazines, I joined the Guardian from 2000 to 2006, working in a variety of editing roles, including deputy letters editor, before going freelance.
 I have continued to contribute to the Guardian and its sister paper the Observer, and my work has appeared in other media outlets, including BBC Radio 4 and Vox.

 In La Frontera, for BBC Radio 4, I go to Arizona to find out what the impact of a border wall with Mexico would be.